The Snoozeletter @ snzltr.blogspot.com

 Uh-oh.
 My piss-bag is nearly full of what looks like blood, so I'd better go empty it.
 The doc says he'll remove the catheter tomorrow morning, which I'm sure will be a pain-free procedure. 😉

-FIVE MINUTES LATER: You shoulda seen the toilet, after I emptied the bag.
+FIVE MINUTES LATER: You shoulda seen the toilet bowl, after I emptied the bag.
 Alfred Hitchcock could have shot it for the shower scene in Psycho. 😉 Here's a small sample.
 I think I'll market it as an abstract-art NFT. 😉

 1057x1480